Unpackme I am Famous

 You can notice the different call eax, LoadLibrary("dplayerx.dll"), GetProcAdress("Ox77F052CC"), then it call this function, for decrypting all sections of the icd file (it uses TEA ).

-So if we want to attach a debugger to the icd process, remember my last post about EBFE or CC tricks, and notice the PUSH EBP RET (0x53C3), we can replace these opcode by EBFE, then attach olly to the process.
+So if we want to attach a debugger to the icd process, remember my last post about EBFE or CC tricks, and notice the PUSH EBP RET (0x53C3), we can replace these opcode by EBFE,

 We can see that if DEP is on, the game will crash (failed?).